A reclaimed wood ceiling tutorial!

 Here are the supplies you’ll need to tackle your own reclaimed wood ceiling at home.

-how to install wooden ceiling treatment:
+How to install your wooden ceiling treatment:

-STEP 1: Measure the square footage of the ceiling (=ceiling length x width) so you know how much material you need…seems obvious, I know.
+Measure the square footage of the ceiling (=ceiling length x width) so you know how much material you need…seems obvious, I know.
 But it’s not always easy to find the right amount of salvaged wood to fit the space you’re working with, so have that information before you start to search.
 Here’s how our ceiling started: